 Bank of England Official Bank Rate

 The Bank of England (BOE) increased interest rates for the second time in many years in August after raising them in November 2017.
 The number of votes to hike interest rates by MPC members is also pretty important to see since it is a clue of the future monetary policy by the BOE.
-The votes were 9-0-0 in favour of a rate hike in August as the BOE increased interest rates from 0.50% to 0.75%, but in December they are 0-0-9 in favour of keeping them unchanged.
-This month interest rates will remain unchanged and I expect this to last for some time unless Brexit takes a turn for the better.Please follow us for a live coverage in real time of the event by experienced analysts.
+The votes were 9-0-0 in favour of a rate hike in August as the BOE increased interest rates from 0.50% to 0.75% and in December as well.
+This month interest rates will remain unchanged and I expect this to last for some time unless Brexit takes a turn for the better or for the worse.Please follow us for a live coverage in real time of the event by experienced analysts.

 <% indicator.indicator_name %>